basvanwesting/markdown_chapter_numbers/README.md

 # MarkdownChapterNumbers

-Adds or updates chapter numbers to markdown file
+Adds or updates chapter numbers to markdown file.
+Currently only support up to 4 levels of headings.

 ## Installation